burianvlastimil/openssl-file-encryption-decryption-shell-scripts/README.md

 # Uninstallation / Removal

 It is as simple as the installation method you chose.
-If you've chosen to use the `Makefile` method, it's as simple as:
+If you have chosen to use the `Makefile` method, it is as simple as:

 ```
 sudo make uninstall